unicode-org/message-format-wg/spec/formatting.md

 ## Variable Resolution

-To resolve the value of a Variable, its Name is used to identify either a local variable, or a variable defined elsewhere.
+To resolve the value of a _variable_, its _name_ is used to identify either a local variable, or a variable defined elsewhere.

-If a local variable and an externally defined one use the same name, the local variable takes precedence after its variable declaration.
+If more than one _declaration_ binds a value to the same _name_, or if an externally defined variable and a _declaration_ use the same _name_, the resolved value of the most recent _declaration_ preceding the _variable_ is used.

-A variable declaration may refer in its expression to a previous or external variable with the same name as the declaration's target.
+A _declaration_ MAY overwrite the value of a _variable_ for later parts of the _message_.

-It is an error for a variable declaration to refer to a local variable that's defined after it in the message.
+Attempting to resolve a _variable_ with no preceding _declaration_ or external definition binding a value to its _name_ results in an Unresolved Variable error.

 ## Error Handling